Tom Merton/OJO Images via Getty Images

 Cement is a binding ingredient used in a variety of building materials.
 Below is a look at these different compositions and their uses.

 When mixing concrete, gravel typically gets added to a sand, water and cement mixture.
 The basic concrete mix is one part cement, two parts sand and three parts gravel.
 This creates an extremely resilient material that works well for the high-traffic, heavy load-bearing requirements of sidewalks, driveways, entertainment spaces and even your home’s foundation.
 As a bonus, the cost of a concrete driveway is often less than other alternatives like asphalt.

 Cement Mix for Mortar

 Mortar is a mix of only water, cement and sand (the basic proportion to follow is one part water, two parts cement and three parts sand).
 This cement mix can create any number of brick or stone structures that, if properly constructed, will last for a significant amount of time.

 In certain proportions, and combined with different ingredients, a cement mix can make some products you are probably familiar with:

-- Mixing with sand and cellulose fiber to make up a type of siding known as fiber-cement board (often sold under the brand name Hardie Board)
+- Mixing with sand and cellulose fiber to make up a type of siding known as fiber-cement board (often sold under the brand name James Hardie as Hardie Backer Board)